Skip to Content

 Strathearn Historical Park

-The Simi Valley Historical Society and Museum presents a Día de los Muertos Celebration on Sunday, October 30th from 11 am to 5 pm.
-The festivities include musical and dance performances, food vendors, face painting, arts and crafts for kids, and more.
-Pre-sale tickets are available online.
+The Simi Valley Historical Society presents a Día de los Muertos Celebration on Sunday, October 26th from 11:00 am to 5:00 pm.
+The festivities include musical and dance performances, food vendors, arts and crafts for kids, altars, and more.
+“Come in costume or get your face painted at the festival.”
+Details are available online.
+(Ticket pre-sale prices: $10 for adults; $5 for children ages 5-12.
+At the gate: $15 for adults; $5 for children ages 5-12.)

 Día de los Muertos in Downey